-Kate Hudson Launching New Fashion Line, Happy x Nature
+Kate Hudson Launching New Fashion Line, Happy X Nature

-Kate Hudson hasn’t starred in a major motion picture since the 2017 film Marshall, but that doesn’t mean she hasn’t been busy.
+Kate Hudson hasn’t starred in a major motion picture since the 2017 film, Marshall, but that doesn’t mean she hasn’t been busy.
 In addition to giving birth to her third child, daughter Rani Rose, on October 2, 2018, she has been working hard on her successful Fabletics clothing line.
 Now, the 39-year-old has announced that she will soon be launching a second fashion line, Happy x Nature.

 The blonde beauty revealed her new project on Instagram on Thursday, March 28, via a short video in which she can be seen modeling some of the brand’s clothes in the desert.
 As one would expect from Hudson, the line features boho-chic items constructed from flowy materials, including a denim jacket, khaki pants and matching jacket, a long skirt with a pattern featuring orange flowers, peasant blouses, and prairie skirts.